ecarracedo/python/opciones_financieras/Opcion CALL/README_EN.md

 - `Potential Profit`: Limited (the premium received)
 - `Potential Loss`: Unlimited
 - `Optimal Strategy`: If the asset price falls below the strike price
-- `What is received`: A premium, which is the cost of the option and the profit obtained until expiration
+- `What's Received`: A premium, which is the cost of the option and the profit obtained until expiration

 ### Useful Links